-- Lebanon has been facing significant shortages in procurement capacities and competencies, with 48% of practitioners unfamiliar with international practices (5). - Lack of financial competencies and inconsistency with international standards pose a major fiduciary risk, directly affecting government performance. - MAPS assessment highlighted gaps and risks in the old procurement system, including gaps in the procurement workforce, necessitating training of procurement practitioners to align with international good practices. - Building capacities of procurement practitioners is essential for proper fund utilization, economic recovery and growth, and better service delivery. - The National Strategy for Public Procurement Reform (NSPPR) and action plan (2022-2024) prioritized capacity building for procuring entities and tenderers, crucial for effective application of PP Law 244 and to advancing procurement reform.
+- Lebanon has been facing significant shortages in procurement capacities and competencies, with 48% of practitioners unfamiliar with international practices (5). - MAPS assessment highlighted gaps and risks in the old procurement system, including gaps in the procurement workforce, necessitating training of procurement practitioners to align with international good practices. - Building capacities of procurement practitioners is essential for proper fund utilization, economic recovery and growth, and better service delivery. - The National Strategy for Public Procurement Reform (NSPPR) and Action Plan (2022-2024) prioritized capacity building for procuring entities and tenderers, crucial for effective application of PP Law 244 and to advancing procurement reform.

-- Law 244/2021 aspires to achieving a high degree of professionalism among public procurement practitioners through: - a.
-Establishing public procurement as a distinct profession within the State's structure, requiring specialized units within procuring entities tailored to their procurement volume. - b.
-Defining competency frameworks, recruitment, promotion terms, scientific qualifications, skills, experience, and ethical standards through secondary legislation. - c.
-Mandating continuous and specialized training to the Ministry of Finance Institut des Finances Basil Fuleihan. - d.
-Ensuring high professional standards for all procurement officers and committee members. - e.
-Making available public procurement practical and procedural guides available for procuring entities. - f.
+- PPL 244/2021 aspires to achieving a high degree of professionalism among public procurement practitioners through: - a.
+Establishing PP as a distinct profession within the State's structure, requiring specialized units within procuring entities tailored to their procurement volume. - b.
+Defining competency frameworks, recruitment, promotion terms, scientific qualifications, skills, experience, and ethical standards through secondary legislation as defined by the PPA in coordination with the Civil Service Board. - Suggesting a training policy by the PPA. - Mandating continuous and specialized training to the Ministry of Finance -Institut des Finances Basil Fuleihan (IOF). - Making available PP practical and procedural guides available for procuring entities. - f.
 Involving other training institutions across the public sector and specialized knowledge centers and other concerned stakeholders across the civil society in the capacity development process at the national level. - g.
-Addressing training to the private sector and economic operators. - n.
+Ensuring high professional standards for all procurement officers and committee members. - h.
+Addressing training to the private sector and economic operators. - .
 Raising awareness on the principles of integrity, transparency and sustainable development.

-- Since the enactment of PP Law 244 in July 2021, the Institute has been building capacities among procuring entities at central and local levels and raising awareness across civil society and business associations. - A group of 15 expert-trainers has been certified by the Institute since 2021 to conduct training, supported by the World Bank. - The "PP Law 101" introductory course reached 60% of targeted beneficiaries; more than 3,000 out of 5,000 procurement practitioners were trained by the Institute of Finance. - While 667 practitioners from local authorities attended the introductory training, municipalities still lack resources to fully comply with the Law and request further training and coaching. - In 2022, the Institute, with World Bank's support, developed a capacity building strategy aligned with national priorities and international best practices, peer-reviewed by OECD-SIGMA and Expertise France -Agence Française de Développement. - This capacity building strategy aligns with the NSPPR and Action Plan implementation (2022-2024) and provides a clear roadmap for national stakeholders on leaning pathways and priorities.
+- Since the enactment of PPL 244/2021 in July 2021, the IOF has been building capacities among procuring entities at central and local levels and raising awareness across civil society and business associations. - A group of 15 expert-trainers has been certified by the Institute since 2021 to conduct training, supported by the World Bank (WB). - The "PP Law 101" introductory course reached 60% of targeted beneficiaries; more than 3,000 out of 5,000 procurement practitioners were trained by the Institute of Finance. - While 667 practitioners attended the introductory training, municipalities still lack resources to fully comply with the Law and request further training and coaching. - In 2022, the IOF, with WB's support, developed a capacity building strategy aligned with national priorities and international best practices, peer-reviewed by OECD-SIGMA and Expertise France - Agence Française de Développement. - This capacity building strategy aligns with the NSPPR and Action Plan implementation (2022-2024) and provides a clear roadmap for national stakeholders on leaning pathways and priorities.